Contact us for more information about our oral and maxillofacial surgery services or to make an appointment.

-Ochsner LSU Health Shreveport’s Oral and Maxillofacial surgeons are leaders in their field, setting the bar for how surgeons around the country practice.
-As a teaching hospital, our physicians are leaders in the field of oral and maxillofacial surgery research.
+Ochsner LSU Health Shreveport’s oral and maxillofacial surgeons are leaders in their field.
+As a teaching hospital, our physicians are on the cutting edge of oral and maxillofacial surgery research.

 As an academic teaching hospital, Ochsner LSU Health Shreveport gives you access to some of the premier oral and maxillofacial surgeons in the country.
 You will receive exceptional care, without exception.
 They will explain what to expect before, during and after your procedure.

 Oral and maxillofacial surgeons remove impacted, damaged and nonrestorable teeth.
 They also provide sophisticated, safe and effective anesthesia services in their offices, including intravenous (IV) sedation and general anesthesia.